mrmatteorusso/BMI/README.md

 In this challenge 2 different people enter their name, mass and height and the script return their BMI compared to each other

 ### Notes
-the used syntax includes prompt, alert, if statements
+The used syntax includes prompt, alert, if statements